RSE-Sheffield/RSE-Sheffield.github.io/pages/training/fair4rs/index.md

 overview of the topics that are offered in more detail in additional modules, which can be selected according to an individual’s learning goals.

-This course is aimed at researchers, including PhDs and postgraduate research students, who create code (whether a few scripts or something more substantial) as part of their research and who want to make their research more open by applying the FAIR pinricple to their software.
+This programme is aimed at researchers, including PhDs and postgraduate research students, who create code (whether a few scripts or something more substantial) as part of their research and who want to make their research more open by applying the FAIR principles to their software.

 ### Learning outcomes

-After completing this program, participants should be able to:
+After completing this modular programme, participants should be able to:

 - Understand the FAIR principles and describe how they apply to research software
 - Explain how applying FAIR principles to research software can support open research goals such as transparency, reproducibility and reusability
 - Identify actions that can be taken at different stages of the research lifecycle to enhance the FAIRness of their research software outputs
-- Develop a software management plan addressing the intended scope, impact and lifespan of research software
+- Develop a plan addressing the intended scope, impact and lifespan of their research software
 - Describe different types of software licence and discuss their potential implications for reuse of research software, including commercialisation
 - Apply best practices for scientific software development including design, version control, testing, continuous